Looks like gibberish doesn't it"

 5) And now use some special characters ( $, &, +, !, @) to replace a letter or two -- preferably a letter that is repeated in the phrase.

 You can also add an extra character to the mix.
 (Here, we’ve replaced the “s” with “$”, and added an exclamation point at the end.)

 - Strength meter: 76/100.
 Strong

-You can see the different levels of strength with every change, this one would be very hard to hack
+You can see the different levels of strength with every change getting harder to hack with every step

-Lets go a little crazy and add "rsh" so it looks like this: "Si3$tWAm!rsh"
+Lets go a little crazy and add "rsh" so it looks like this

 - Very Strong - 95/100.
 Now thats a Password!!

 There are good password manager software products on the market today.
 Using one of these products, you can create truly random, very long, and unique passwords for each site, and because the software will remember them for you, you never have to worry about what your password is.
 Your password manager will store and encrypt the passwords for you, and log you in automatically.
 Remember to only use well known or highly recommended password manager software

 To help you organize your various login details You can use popular password managers such as